KhronosGroup/Vulkan-Samples/samples/api/hpp_hello_triangle/README.md

 ### Hello Triangle<br/>
-A self-contained (minimal use of framework) sample that illustrates the rendering of a triangle.
+A transcoded version of the API sample [Hello Triangle](#hello_triangle) that illustrates the usage of the C++ bindings of vulkan provided by vulkan.hpp.